typicode/json-server/README.md

 GET /:resource?q=
 ```

-For routes usage information, have a look at [JSONPlaceholder](https://github.com/typicode/jsonplaceholder) code examples.
+Returns database.

 ```
 GET /db
 ```

-Returns database state.
+Returns default index file or content of ./public/index.html (useful if you need to set a custom home page).

 ```
 GET /
 ```

-Returns default index file or content of ./public/index.html (useful if you need to set a custom home page).
+For routes usage examples, have a look at [JSONPlaceholder](https://github.com/typicode/jsonplaceholder)'s README.

 ## Links